 1. NSP selects the MnS that can be exposed externally.

-2. NSP decides on any constraints that shall be applied to the MnS when it is exposed externally.
+2. NSP decides on exposure policies that shall be applied to the MnS when it is exposed externally.
 For example, NSP may decide to disallow certain operations, limit the Managed Object Instances that may be managed, or aggregate/anonymize sensitive data.

-3. NSP implements and deploys a Management Function which consumes the MnS, applies any constraints, and exposes the resulting functionality as an eMnS.
+3. The MnS can be exposed directly or NSP applies any policies before exposing the resulting functionality as an MnS.

-4. NSP may publish the eMnS in a service catalog or service directory.
+4. NSP publishes the MnS in a service directory.

+5. NSC authenticates itself, discovers the available MnSes and request for authorization to access a particular MnS.

+6. After getting proper authorization, NSC request to accesses the MnS.

+7. NSP validates the authorization and decide to allow or not to allow access.

 5.1.2 Issue and gaps

-Gap:
+5.1.2.1 Issues

-Whether and how to publish eMnS which can be exposed to BSS to a suitable eMnS producer for network management capability exposure is not specified in existing 3GPP management system.
+How to publish MnS which can be exposed to BSS to a suitable MnS producer for network management capability exposure is not specified in existing 3GPP management system

+5.1.2.1 Gaps

+How to publish a MnS.

+How an external consumer can discover the available MnS;

+And, how to define exposure policies that shall be applied when an MnS is accessed by an external consumer is not specified in existing 3GPP management standards.